oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 If $h={\tt postorder}$, then
 $$R(x)={\tt concat}(R(c_1),…,R(c_m),F(x)/\Pi_G(σ(x))).$$

+The absence of cycles guarantees that the recursion terminates.

 $F(x)$ is a transformation that determines for the specified node $x$ the instances of the input set having the same node identifier as $x$.

 If $p$ contains only single-valued segments, then